 • Mission Statement: Hope Full Life Center empowers people.
 Activated by compassion, our multi-faceted outreach provides a helping hand, not a hand-out, to improve life for our neighbors.

-• Helping Harvest sent home an estimated $140,000 worth of groceries with low-income families in the area.
+• Helping Harvest sent home more than $186,000 worth of groceries with low-income families in the area.

-• Helping Harvest has 299 current members.
-We have served more than 1,500 individuals and families since we opened in 2010.
+• Helping Harvest has 275 current members.
+We have served more than 1,700 members since we opened in 2010.

-• Total member shopping visits to Helping Harvest in 2021 was nearly 2,000.
+• Total member shopping visits to Helping Harvest in 2022 was more than 2,100.

 • Many members are from Ravena, Coeymans and Selkirk, but we have people travel from as far away as Albany, Rensselaer and Schenectady and points south to use Helping Harvest.

-When we have an over-abundance of food we share it with the Ravena Senior Projects, Teen Challenge, the Capital City Rescue Mission and area food pantry programs.
+• When we have an over-abundance of food we share it with the Ravena Senior Projects, Teen Challenge, and the Capital City Rescue Mission.

-We support Capital Roots, a Troy-based not-for-profit, through the purchase of fresh fruits and vegetables weekly.
+• We support Capital Roots, a Troy-based not-for-profit, through the purchase of fresh fruits and vegetables.